Documentation

 Settings_FastNesting

-Opens the Settings dialog: report units, default panel parameters (with Edit to open Panel Parameters), fraction precision, labels, density unit, etc. Panel per material is set from the piece list dialog.
+Opens the Settings dialog: report units, default panel parameters (with Edit to open Panel Parameters), fraction precision, layout label sizes, density unit (PRO), and (PRO / Trial) optional 3D piece-number Text dots on source solids after nesting.
+Panel per material is set from the piece list dialog.

 Clean_FastNesting